jakob-r/mbo_asd/response_to_the_reviewers.md

 > Page 13, BO has issue to find optimal value when one parameters closer to the borders of search space.
 This is concerning and confirm the limitation of using too many assumptions for optimization, e.g. appropriate parameters range.
 I am not sure taking log-transform could solve this problem, could authors elaborate more details on this.
 Additional simulation is necessary to confirm this.

---> We actually mentioned the log transformation ourselfes.
-As we mentioned in the final Discussion section of the paper we see this as a matter for a future benchmark to further improve the performance of BO.
+As we mentioned in the final discussion section of the paper, we see this as a matter for a future benchmark to further improve the performance of BO.
-The aim of this paper was benchmark the BO approach in a basic setting without the prior knowledge, that small values of r are of higher importance.
+The aim of this paper was to benchmark BO in a basic setting without the prior knowledge, that small values of r are of higher importance.

 > Given authors used COPD trial as motivating example, I would strongly suggest to add section of case study for the illustration of proposed methods.